 Can the product be returned and if so, who pays the shipping fees?
 How long will the product take to ship?
 What does shipping cost?
 Read the fine print.
 If it is not clear or you have concerns, make the purchase elsewhere.

-Be sure to print and save the transaction receipt, the order number, a customer service phone number, and any other information you can just in case there is a problem with your order.
+Be sure to save and/or print the transaction receipt that includes the order number, a customer service phone number, and any other vital order information you may need in case there is a problem with your order.
 Most importantly, review your bank and/or card account statements and transactions frequently to ensure you have been charged the correct amount for your purchases.

-TMI.
-Do not divulge too much information to anyone on the Internet.
-If a website is asking for your social security number or driver’s license number, do not share it.
+REMEMBER: Do not divulge too much information to anyone on the Internet.
+If a website is asks for your Social Security number or driver’s license number, do not share it.

 Know your rights.